 London is known as a creative capital for a reason, there is always something going on, artistically and more.
 If you feel like you’re lacking inspiration, just go out, and you’re inspired.

-Who or what has been your biggest influence during your time at Chelsea?
+What has been your biggest influence during your time at Chelsea?

 My best influences came from like-minded students.
 UAL has a great community of friendly people who will make you push yourself within your practice.
 The openness of the courses is especially good because you get to work with painters, sculptors, performance and video artist; that alone gives you so many new perspectives.